 KYC Compliance Norms By IRDAI

-IRDA has amended the Anti-Money Laundering (AML) guidelines which apply to general Insurers.
+IRDA has amended the Anti-Money Laundering (AML) guidelines and AML screening solutions which apply to general Insurers.
 This was done by circular no. IRDA/SDD/GDL/CIR/020/02/2013 on February 07, 2013.
 According to the guidelines.
 KYC documents (Proof of identity with photo, address proof) are compulsory for health insurance claims.
 This is highly applicable if the claim amount is Rs.1 Lakh and above.

 Insurers need to verify the identity, address, and recent photograph (in the case of individual customers) as part of Know Your Customer (KYC) compliance norms.
 In this regard, the following documents are acceptable: